milanlx/milanlx.github.io/_pages/publication-test.md

 Machine Learning Track
 --------------
-* Tree-Regularized Tabular Embeddings, *NeurIPS Workshop*, 2023
+* Tree-Regularized Tabular Embeddings, *NeurIPS Workshop*, 2023. [link](https://openreview.net/forum?id=dQLDxIPsU4)

 * Meta and Contrastive Learning Improves Tabular AUC with Unlabeled Data, *Amazon Machine Learning Conference (AMLC)*, 2022
-  * <font size=1> justified the effectiveness and generalizability of semi-supervised and self-supervised framework on two tabular application in Amazon.
-The proposed methods outperform production models. </font> <br>
+  * <font size=2> justified the effectiveness and generalizability of semi-supervised and self-supervised framework on two tabular application in Amazon.
+The proposed methods outperform production models. </font>
-  * unprecedentedly bridged the gap between maximizing AUC and minimizing contrastive loss (CL) with empirical and theoretical proofs.
-Intuitively, it explains that CL can be regarded as surrogate when targetting towards AUC maximization.
+  * <font size=2> unprecedentedly bridged the gap between maximizing AUC and minimizing contrastive loss (CL) with empirical and theoretical proofs.
+Intuitively, it explains that CL can be regarded as surrogate when targetting towards AUC maximization. </font>

 Engineering Track
 --------------